hariveliki/raiffeisen-swisshacks-2025/README.md

 You will mostly use public available data like informations on the website.
 If needed we will provide further data for the chosen use case.

 #### Important technologies:
-* You can use the tools provided by our supporting partner Microsoft with Copilot Studio and MS Azure possibilities
+* You can use models from Microsoft Azure we provide
 * You can also solve the challenge with tools you are more familiar with
+* frontend technology is of your choice

 ## Judging Criteria: